 Edges are less sharp than other options

 These scissors are aesthetically pleasing, particularly if you’re into minimalistic design.
 Available in solid colors, including white, pink, and orange, they look dreamy hanging on a pegboard.
-In addition to aesthetics, these scissors are practical: the ergonomic handle boasts a breezy, lightweight feel, and the blade, a crisp, clean cut.
+In addition to aesthetics, these scissors are practical: The ergonomic handle boasts a breezy, lightweight feel, and the blade produces a crisp, clean cut.
 Use these scissors for an array of projects, including cardstock-based projects and tissue paper projects.

 Best for Fringe: Fiskars Fringe Scissors

 Fiskars is a big name in the scissor game, and these fringe scissors are yet another example of why.
 The quality of the stainless steel blades is impeccable, and they are seemingly resistant to dulling more than most.
 These scissors feature four blades, each of which delivers a clean, crisp ⅛-inch cut (four strips per cut), even with thinner materials like tissue paper and crepe paper.
 While these shears may be slightly pricier than others, the quality speaks for itself.
 We give it bonus points for the stylish teal handle.